martinambrus/AuxiliaryASR/README.md

     insertion_bonus: 0.05   # encourages emitting non-blank symbols when hypotheses compete
 ```

-Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and can be scheduled via `diagonal_attention_prior_weight` to ramp the guidance weight from the warm-up phase towards a stronger late-epoch value.
+Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and is scheduled via `diagonal_attention_prior_weight` so it ramps from a moderate early weight to a stronger late-epoch value.
+Coupled with the duration regulariser above, this keeps alignments monotonic while ensuring each phoneme retains a multi-frame footprint.

 To avoid choosing checkpoints that only excel at PER while misaligning attention or dropping symbols, training now logs a joint selection score that blends PER, diagonal coherence, and the normalised CTC length gap.
 The configuration exposes the coefficients under `checkpoint_selection` and the trainer will keep a `best_joint.pth` symlink pointing at the most alignment-friendly checkpoint observed so far.